 Northwest Vietnam is the best place in the country to ride a motorcycle, as the scenery changes fast from one region to another and the road conditions are good.

 You will experience the culture of this beautiful country first hand as the tour includes “home-stays” – this is where we get to stay in large wood and traditional bamboo houses that accommodate large families.

 Our accommodation is always of good standard.
 The hotels and home stays are clean and friendly.
-The boat trip in Ha long Bay is aboard a traditional junk boat with cabins and restaurant, very clean and tidy and serve excellent food.
+The boat trip in Ha long Bay is aboard a traditional junk boat with cabins, shower, bar and restaurant, very clean and tidy and serve food to the highest standard.

 On the Vietnam Motorbike Tour, during the home stay we sample the delicious food, cooked by the owners, this usually consists of chicken and pork, rice, omelette, noodles, spring rolls and greens followed by fruit for dessert.
 During the evening we may be treated to some traditional dance from the local women in the village.

 When in Hanoi or other larger city we are likely to eat out and other than on your rest day, your guide will take you either to a street restaurant or an indoor restaurant that serves excellent freshly cooked food and plenty of Beer and rice wine!

 By the end of each day, your camera memory cards will be bulging with photos captured and memories that will last forever.
 Bring a small camera so you can carry it in a small backpack or hydration pack, even better.
 A small helmet camera is also a good option, we recommend the Gopro Hero 7 Black as a good option on the Vietnam Motorbike Tour to capture the best memories